 Developer: Nintendo EAD

-Few video game series carry the reverence the video game industry holds for The Legend of Zelda.
-With the sole exception of the Super Mario games, no other series produces such consistently great games, and does so over the course of nearly three decades no less.
+Few video game series carry the reverence the video game industry holds for The Legend of Zelda games.
+This franchise has been around for almost 30 years and has introduced generations of gamers to fantastic games.
+It’s one of the most influential series, on par with titles like Super Mario games.
 There are points to be made for which Zelda game is the best today — many people would argue for a more recent entry, Breath of the Wild — but for a long time, The Legend of Zelda: A Link to the Past was the pinnacle of the series and the best game in the SNES’s stellar library.

 - The best Game Boy games of all time